brainhack-school2020/abide-fmri/README.md

 #### Deliverable 6: Overview of the project and results in the [`README.md`](https://github.com/brainhack-school2020/abide-fmri/blob/master/README.md) file

-This `README.md` file contains the content that will be shown on the BrainHack School website [project page](https://school.brainhackmtl.org/project/).
+This `README.md` file contains the content that will be shown on The BrainHack School website [project page](https://school.brainhackmtl.org/project/).

 ## Conclusion and Acknowledgement